“I used to play sports. Then I realized you can buy trophies. Now I am good at everything.”

 - Earn more income.
 Go out and kick derriere at work.
 Get a side hustle.
 Justify more money in your life through your good work and good deeds so that you can spend more on the things which are important to you.

 - Constantly improve yourself.
 Being the same old you every day will be great for the status quo.
-However, it will be like watching television – it’s passive entertainment which doesn’t really create true happiness in your life.
+However, it will be like watching television – it’s passive entertainment that doesn’t really create true happiness in your life.
 Continuing to improve yourself will mean that you can bring more and more to the table, and, in turn, you’ll get more out of life.
-You’ll learn to appreciate more aspects of your life, meaning that you won’t have to go on a shopping spree or to buy the 183” flat screen TV for your man cave to give yourself a (false and fleeting) sense of self-worth.
+You’ll learn to appreciate more aspects of your life, meaning that you won’t have to go on a shopping spree or buy the 183” flat screen TV for your man cave to give yourself a (false and fleeting) sense of self-worth.
 Nobody, save for Imelda Marcos, is measured in life for the size of the shoe collection or the impressiveness of the man cave.

 - Be aware that the best laid plans of mice and men gang aft aglee.
 Sometimes, no matter how good your intent, how hard your work ethic, how much good you do in the world, life is going to deal you a blow.
 Ask the people who get diagnosed with multiple sclerosis or other debilitating long-term diseases.
 They did nothing wrong and yet they have an additional challenge to deal with that they were not anticipating.
 Sometimes life is not going to work out exactly according to plan (even according to the plan that your financial planner lays out for you!).
 It’s during these challenges when we determine our character.
 We can dig a hole in the ground, stick our heads in it, and admit that denial isn’t just a river in Egypt, telling ourselves that we deserve a different outcome and living as if we had that outcome in life.
 Or, we can get stuck in and adjust to reality and go from there.

 For many of you reading this article, I’ve loaded you with a bunch of “yeah, I knew that already, enlighten me with something new, Sherlock.”
 Call it adding to your confirmation bias!
 However, if there’s someone out there who might have read this and thought “um…(whistling)…that’s me,” then take some positive action and get yourself out of the hole.
-Oh, and subscribe to my 52 week Financial Game Plan.
-There’s more inspiration and help where that came from.

 Trophies.
 Good for kids?
 Good for adults?
 Discuss below!